 The former executive mayor of the Vhembe municipality in Limpopo, Florence Radzilani, who allegedly “cried” for a Christmas present from fraud-riddled VBS Mutual Bank, is claiming R38-million for defamation, loss of income and reputational damage.

-Radzilani, a former Limpopo ANC deputy chairperson, resigned as mayor late last year after the province’s premier, Stan Mathabatha, asked all executives whose municipalities deposited money with the bank to step down.
+Radzilani, a former Limpopo ANC deputy chairperson, resigned as mayor earlier this year after that province’s premier, Stan Mathabatha, asked all executives whose municipalities deposited money with the bank to step down.

 According to court papers filed with the high court in Pretoria by her attorney, Shoni Ravele, Radzilani said Motau defamed her in his report, The Great Bank Heist, and created the impression that she was of “base moral standard, dishonest, not worthy of holding public office and unable to deliver as an executive mayor”.